Luxoft/qml-coreui/docs/admin/install.md

 ## Installation from Git

-You can also direcly install from git using the python package manager
+You can also directly install from git using the python package manager

 ```sh
 pip install git+https://github.com/Luxoft/coreui-admin.git@develop --upgrade